JesseZhong/AnimatedGifViewer/README.md

 The following is an list of features exclusive to the **Animated GIF Viewer**:

 - Opens and displays GIF, JPEG/JPG, BMP/DIB, PNG, ICO, and TIFF images.
+	- Allows **dragging and dropping** of images into the window to open the image in the program.
+	- Allows **dragging and dropping** of images over the executable (EXE) to open the program with the image.
 - Plays GIF images that have animated frames.
 	- Supports animations that are faster than the rate supported by Windows (ex: Internet Explorer).
 	- Supports animations with variable frame delays.